 I like to use this method when I straighten tapers at my house.
 It is quick, easy, and can be used on tapers of any length.
 All you need to do this is warm tap water.
 Here are the steps.

 2. Place the bent part of the candle under the water, moving it back and forth to warm up the wax.
-The idea is not to get the wax too soft that it starts to lose its shape but warm enough that it won’t crack when you bend it back straight.
+The idea is not to get the wax so soft that it starts to lose its shape but warm enough that it won’t crack when you bend it back straight.

 3. Once the wax has warmed up you can safely bend the candle back to its proper shape.